LeePresswood/JACLCapstone/README.md

 * [libGDX] - Cross-Platform Java Game Engine
 * [Tiled] - Tile Map Editor for Game World Creation

+## State of the Project
+Capstone is done!
+Yay!
+This project will remain here as a monument to our growth as well as a save point if/when we decide to come back to work on this some more.

 ## Installation
 You need Gradle installed on your machine in order to view, manipulate, or execute the code from Eclipse/IntelliJ/IDE of your choice.